yellicode/csharp-extension/readme.md

-# Yellicode C# Package

-## C# package for Yellicode
+# C# extension for Yellicode
 Yellicode lets you build your own code generators with TypeScript.
 It consists of a Node.js CLI (Command Line Interface) as well as extensible APIs, making it easy for developers to create, share and re-use code generators.

 Check out [our website](https://www.yellicode.com) for more.

-This package contains a CSharpWriter class and other utilities that make is easier to generate C# code from a Yellicode template.
+This extension contains a CSharpWriter class and other utilities that make is easier to generate C# code from a Yellicode template.

 License: MIT